 What are the advantages and disadvantages of studying the plays and theatrical arts which were written centuries ago?

-To begin with, the prime benefit of studying drama and other literary genres makes students aware about the traditions, customs, rituals and lifestyle of people of bygone centuries.
+To begin with, the prime benefit of studying drama and other literary genres makes students aware of the traditions, customs, rituals, and lifestyle of people of bygone centuries.
 This awareness about various communities assists pupils in understanding human behaviours.
 For instance, famous playwright Shakespeare’s works have immortalised his time.
-He is not known as a dramatist of 16th century but of every century.
-Besides this, young people become aware about the follies done by people of specific cultures and learn lessons to avoid those in present era.
+He is not known as a dramatist of the 16th century but of every century.
+Besides this, young people become aware of the follies done by people of specific cultures and learn lessons to avoid those in the present era.
 Thus literature teaches youngsters to tread on right path and avoid wrong customs

-On the flip side, studying theatres during student career is considered sheer wastage of time and energy.
-In the world of cut throat competition, youngsters are required to pay attention towards modern sciences these days which eventually help them in excelling in academic and professional fields.
+On the flip side, studying theaters during student career is considered sheer wastage of time and energy.
+In the world of cut-throat competition, youngsters are required to pay attention towards modern sciences these days which eventually help them in excelling in academic and professional fields.
 Furthermore, the comic, tragic and romantic plays of old days distract young minds.
 They start taking imaginary flights on the wings of fantasy.
-This escapism affects their mental growth and they become sceptical in human dealings.
+This escapism affects their mental growth and they become skeptical in human dealings.

 To conclude, it is drawn that studying literature in school and college days is beneficial for personal growth, simultaneously, the bad impact of these literary pieces cannot be ignored.
 A balanced pedagogical approach is needed to adopt to take the benefits of classical writings.